Unlocking affordable homes my ‘number one focus’ in government, Rayner promises

 The party is pledging to prevent developers “wriggling out” of their affordable housing obligations, known as section 106 rules, by introducing an expert unit to give councils and housing associations advice on negotiating with property firms.

-It would publish guidance that would effectively restrict developers to challenging 106 rules only if there were genuine barriers to building homes.
+It would publish guidance that would effectively limit companies to challenging these requirements only if there were genuine barriers to building homes.

 Ms Rayner, who arrived alongside leader Sir Keir Starmer in Liverpool earlier to crowds of Labour supporters, has promised the proposals would help the party deliver the “biggest boost to affordable housing for a generation”.

+Homelessness charity Shelter welcomed the proposals as a “good start” but said only a national programme “backed by serious investment” would tackle the housing crisis.

-Meanwhile, shadow health secretary Wes Streeting pledges to double the number of CT and MRI scanners in hospitals as part of a bid to cut NHS waiting times.
+Meanwhile, shadow health secretary Wes Streeting has pledged to double the number of CT and MRI scanners in hospitals as part of a bid to cut NHS waiting times.

 Labour would funnel £171 million a year into a “fit for the future” fund for purchasing new equipment to help patients get diagnosed earlier, he said.